bac2qh/ippp_Final_Project/README.md

 # So this is our final project's repo
 # ENJOY
+# Important
+## Crime_Rate now is renamed as No_Crime, plz change accordingly
+## plz put your output in the output folder.
+Surprisingly, that's why we have it at the first place

+#### Xin 12/1 3:27

+Finished Stat analysis on crime_total

 #### Di 11/30 17:56

 Finished statistical analysis on crime_type.

 #### Xin 11/30 19:49